anshulkhare7/GrokkingServerless/SAM/README.md

 For deploying applications, SAM uses AWS CloudFormation.
 CloudFormation converts a source file describing an application infrastructure (called *template*) into a set of running, configured cloud resources (called *stack*).
 The *template.yaml* file is a CloudFormation template.

+### Building, Packagin, and Deploying SAM

+`sam build` will create a default temporary directory, .aws-sam/build and place the build contents inside it.

+The next step is to bundle all the files required by each function into separate ZIP archives and upload the results to S3.
+Aws S3 will be our binary aretefact storage.

+`aws s3 mb s3://<bucket_name> --region ap-south-1`

+Set the bucket name in the env variable

+`export BUCKET_NAME=<bucket_name>`

+ zip up and upload function packages to S3

+ `sam package --s3-bucket $BUCKET_NAME --output-template-file output.yaml`